sdoxsee/sdoxsee.github.io/blog/_posts/2019-12-17-merry-microservices-part2-ui-gateway.md

 At face value, it looks like people like them to be separated.
 However, I think the question needs more unpacking (Dave Syer does a great job of [discussing](https://spring.io/guides/tutorials/spring-security-and-angular-js/#_help_how_is_my_application_going_to_scale) this).

 My take on that poll is that people don't want to restart their backend to see changes in their UI code.
 I 100% agree with that.
 However, you can still have that developer experience and serve up the UI along with a backend of some sort.
 In the case of a monolith, your full backend API would be part of your bundle.
-In the case of a microservice gateway, you can still serve up your application with a thin server-side gateway that manages your authentication, session, OAuth2 access tokens, and request routing.
+In the case of a microservice gateway, you can still serve up your application with a thin server-side gateway that manages your authentication, session, OAuth 2.0 access tokens, and request routing.
 That's what we're going to do in this tutorial.
 Devs may also be worried about fighting with UI and server configuration when serving up the UI along with a backend but I'll show you how easy it is!

 This tutorial builds on the great work of others.
 [Tania Rascia](https://twitter.com/taniarascia) has a simple standalone CRUD front-end built with Create React App and Hooks [https://github.com/taniarascia/react-hooks](https://github.com/taniarascia/react-hooks).
 I love it because it's simple!
 However, as a good Java developer, we have to add TypeScript and, until I learn [Styled Components](https://www.styled-components.com/), my go-to UI style is Bootstrap with Reactstrap.
-We also add some OpenID Connect Authentication by using some techniques by [Matt Raible](https://twitter.com/mraible) in [Use React and Spring Boot to Build a Simple CRUD App](https://developer.okta.com/blog/2018/07/19/simple-crud-react-and-spring-boot) and make the backend a Spring Cloud Gateway (Webflux) and OAuth2 Client.
+We also add some OpenID Connect Authentication by using some techniques by [Matt Raible](https://twitter.com/mraible) in [Use React and Spring Boot to Build a Simple CRUD App](https://developer.okta.com/blog/2018/07/19/simple-crud-react-and-spring-boot) and make the backend a Spring Cloud Gateway (Webflux) and OAuth 2.0 Client.

 # Generate the project